 Future stages: Loganholme to Coomera

-Based on community feedback, TMR is undertaking an assessment of six alternative alignments for the Coomera Connector in the vicinity of Eagleby.
+Based on community feedback, TMR has undertaken an assessment of 6 alternative alignments for the Coomera Connector in the vicinity of Eagleby.

-Once the assessment is complete, consultation will be undertaken with the community on the outcomes of the assessment.
+Consultation with the community on the outcomes of the assessment is currently being undertaken.

 The Coomera Connector (formerly known as the Intra Regional Transport Corridor) will be a key link in an expanded road transport network between Loganholme and the Gold Coast where residential and business communities are growing rapidly.